pokt-network/poktroll/docusaurus/docs/configs/supplier_staking_config.md

 _`Required`_

-`url` is a string formatted URL that defines the endpoint that MUST be reachable by `Gateways` and `Applications` to send `RelayRequests` to.
+`url` is the endpoint through which the Pocket Network's `Gateways` and `Applications` can send `RelayRequests`.
+For services that utilize a RelayMiner as a proxy, this URL will point to the RelayMiner's endpoint.
+The RelayMiner then forwards these requests to the actual service node.

+  - Example: `https://etherium-relayminer1.relayminers.com:443` is a RelayMiner endpoint that proxies requests to a backend Etherium data node.

 ##### `rpc_type`